aws-samples/serverless-patterns/awstransfer-lambda-sam/README.md

 ## How it works

-This pattern deploys an Amazon Simple Storage Service (S3) bucket, an SFTP Server using AWS Transfer for SFTP configured with a service managed user with fine grained access to the S3 bucket, and an Transfer Family Workflow to an AWS Lambda function.
+This pattern deploys an Amazon Simple Storage Service (S3) bucket, an SFTP Server using AWS Transfer for SFTP configured with a service managed user with fine grained access to the S3 bucket, and a Transfer Family Workflow to an AWS Lambda function.
 Once the user uploads a file through the SFTP server, the file will land in the user's home directory within the S3 bucket.
-The AWS Tranfer Family workflow will invoke the lambda function upon successful file upload.
+The AWS Transfer Family workflow invokes the Lambda function upon successful file upload.
 The function extracts the information regarding the execution status, and then calls the SendWorkflowStepState API operation to return the status to the workflow for the step.
 Before your function calls the SendWorkflowStepState API operation, you can configure Lambda to take an action based on your workflow logic.

 ## Testing